kriskowal/q-connection/README.md

 Memory
 ------

-Q-Comm uses an LRU cache of specified size.
+Q-Connection uses an LRU cache of specified size.
 The default size is infinite, which is horribly leaky.
 Promises between peers will stick around indefinitely.
 This can be trimmed to something reasonable with the ``max`` option.